OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/index.md

 More information will be provided later.

 ## Source Repository on GitHub

+**TODO smalers 2016-12-31 this information will be clarified as the code repository is put into place.**

 The source files for this documentation are maintained in a GitHub repository: [owf-learn-cdss-statecu-dev](https://github.com/OpenWaterFoundation/owf-learn-cdss-statecu-dev).